CyberHeroRS/writeups/BYUCTF/2023/Rev/RevEng.md

     }
 ```

 <p> What this does is simply subtract 5 from the ascii value of each character.
 We can easily do this ourselves with some simple python code.
 Note that chars are read right-to-left.
-The other string we found clearly wasn't the flag, so the following is the code I used to get the flag: </p>
+I clearly forgot about the other string so the following is the code I used to get the flag: </p>

 ```py
 a = [0]*5 #the following are just strings that i found in ghidra